Chtanicala/Homework-02-Christian-Tanicala/ReadMe.md

-# 02 Advanced CSS: Portfolio
+# Portfolio Website

 ## Description
-- The purpose of this project was to create my own portfolio website using CSS and HTML

-- This solves a problem helps to place all my projects in one place and make visibility easier for potential employers

-- The learned outcome of this project was the learning of how to use CSS and HTML together to create a website
+- The purpose of this project is to create a website for me to consolidate my projects as well as information about me into one place.

+## Technologies
+- Bootstrap (CSS)
+- Javascript
+- HTML

 ## Troubleshooting
 - If LinkedIn link does not work, please sign in.